vueonrails/vue-autorequest/readme.md

-# Vue-Autorequest
+# Welcome to Vue-Autorequest

-`vue-autorequest` is a Vue plugin that enables the automatic loading feature of the component and reduces duplicates of `axios.get` across your Vue instance's life-cycle hooks.
-It is designed to simplify small to medium components.
-It is created with [Vue on Rails](vueonrails.com) in mind.
+Autorequest is a Vue component plugin to load the component part with initial data.
+It uses XMLHttpRequest.
+It is created with [Vue on Rails](http://vueonrails.com) in mind.

-`vue-autorequest` is not meant for complex components with multiple endpoints.
+> `vue-autorequest` is designed for a single endpoint.
+And it is probably not for complex components with multiple endpoints.

-Instead of writing the following `axios.get` request at `mounted` function:
+### Lesser `axios.get` on more component parts

+One of autorequest's goals is to reduce the `axios.get` spinkles and give you a smaller component part.
+A common axios.get spinkle is like the one below.

 ```javascript
 mounted: function(){